zendtech/zend-server-php-buildpack-bluemix/README.md

 # Usage
 1. Download and install Cloud Foundry's 'cf v6' CLI.
 For installation instructions, see http://docs.run.pivotal.io/devguide/installcf/install-go-cli.html.
-2. Create a new folder on your workstation, and access it
+2. Create a new folder on your workstation, and access it.
 3. In the new folder, create an empty file called `zend_server_php_app`.
 4. If you have additional application files and resources you would like to deploy, copy them to the new folder.
 5. Create a new 'index.php' file in the root folder of your application, and paste the following code (if you already have an 'index.php' file, skip to the next step):